Creative Course Applications

 Common Mistakes

-Pick an everyday object (e.g., a coffee mug) and redesign it.
-Show 10 quick sketches, select 3 to refine, then create a final digital presentation.
+Pick an everyday object (say, a coffee mug) and redesign it.
+Show 10 quick sketches, refine 3, then create one final digital presentation.

 What Colleges Look For